 Some patients believe joining a clinical trial is for a short period of time.
 While some trials may end because of a lack of efficacy, many trials become longer treatment options if they are safe and effective.
 On the other hand, if the treatment is not effective or makes patients unhappy or unhealthy, they can drop out of treatment at any time.

 Many precautions are taken before a clinical trial opens to ensure the safety of all participants.
-In addition to regular medical attention and close observation from trial staff, participants will continue to be monitored by their regular physicians.
-Throughout the study, researchers are required to notify patients of any new risks or side effects.
+In addition to regular medical attention from trial staff and close observation, participants will continue to be monitored by their regular physicians.
+Throughout the study, researchers are required to notify patients of any new risks or side effects discovered.

 With knowledge gained from clinical trials, researchers have developed effective cures for several cancers such as Hodgkin lymphoma and testicular cancer.